Dasudian/datahub-c-demo/docs/API.md

  * description:
  *      publish messages asynchronously
  * parameter:
- *      client:returned by datahub_create()
+ *      client: returned by datahub_create()
  *          Note:can not be NULL
- *      topic:name of topic the message belongs to
+ *      topic: name of topic the message belongs to or regards
  *          Note:can not be NULL
- *      msg:define a message,use DATAHUB_MESSAGE_INITIALIZER to init first.
+ *      msg: define a message, use DATAHUB_MESSAGE_INITIALIZER to init first.
  *          then specfy your own data and length of data.
- *          Note:can not be NULL
+ *          Note: can not be NULL
- *      dt:a token representing a delivering message is returned by this function.
+ *      dt: a token representing a message being delivered is returned by this function.
- *          If you do not care whether this message arrives server,NULL is fine.
+ *          If you do not care whether this message arrives cloud, set it as NULL.
- *          If you want to know whether this message is deliveried successfully,You
+ *          If you want to know whether this message is deliveried successfully,
- *          can store this token and used in delivered callback(set option msg_delivered_cb)
+ *          this token should be defined and used in delivered callback(set option msg_delivered_cb)
  *          Note:can be NULL
  * return value:
  *      DE_OK is returned when success,otherwise failed.Error codes are